oliverphilcox/RascalC/README.md

 cd RascalC
 pip install -e .
 ```
-This installs the in development mode, so that when you pull the code updates, they are reflected immediately.
+`-e` flag installs the library in development mode, so that when you pull the code updates, they are reflected immediately.
-At this stage, the fixes might be required pretty often.
+At this early stage, the fixes might be needed quite often.

 ### Very minimal usage guide